 - 75 g coconut oil or softened butter if you don’t need this to be dairy free

-- Prepare the fruit, then place it in a small saucepan over a low heat together with 1 tablespoon of the honey, the spices and the orange juice and zest.
+- Prepare the fruit, then place it in a small saucepan over a low heat together with 1 tablespoon of the maple syrup, the spices and the orange juice and zest.
 Bring to the boil and simmer for 5 minutes.

 - Meanwhile, make the topping.
 Finely chop the walnuts, or blitz them using a hand blender or food processor.
 Add the oats and the ground almonds and stir to combine.

 - Next add the coconut oil/butter and rub this into the oats/nuts mixture until fairly evenly distributed.
-Finally stir the remaining 2 tablespoons of honey into the crumble mixture.
+Finally stir the remaining 2 tablespoons of maple syrup into the crumble mixture.

 - Pour the cherry mixture into an oven dish and top with the crumble mixture.
-Put into the preheated oven and cook for 20 minutes or until golden on top and bubbling.
+Place in the preheated oven and cook for 20 minutes or until golden on top and bubbling.

 - Serve with yogurt, ice cream, cream or a dairy free alternative.